Metalnem/mijailovic.net/_drafts/decoding-runtastic-gps-trace.md

 for converting time found in gpx file to Unix time.
 Time from the first data point was converted to 1473436853, which is 0x57d2dcb5 in hex.
 But that value was nowhere to be found in the trace.
 Because I still haven't decoded the first 8 bytes, I tried to read them as one
 64-bit integer.
 The result I got was number 1473436853000, which was the Unix time I needed.
-The only difference from standard representation was that it was actually number of milliseconds instead of seconds.
+The only difference from standard representation was that it was actually the number of milliseconds instead of seconds.

 At this moment I had everything I needed to export the activity.
 I modified my original program to decode the values I needed and to manually create the gpx file.
 Runtastic web application successfully accepted the file when I tried to upload it, so everything was good.